 Broadly, my research falls at the intersection of health, politics, and inequality.
 My dissertation, Reproduction in the Welfare State, offers a state-level comparison of public spending for reproductive healthcare services in the United States.
 Other ongoing research projects highlight variation in public opinion on abortion and paid leave in the U.S.

 As an instructor and teaching assistant, I have led courses and workshops on a variety of topics, including undergraduate and graduate statistics, research methods, and social problems.
-Since 2016 I have served as statistics consultant for the sociology department.
+From 2016-2018 I served as statistics consultant for the sociology department.